Almost every website or book you come across will define acupuncture as "The insertion of fine needles into an acu-point to bring balance.."

 Observation - Observation is a method of diagnosis in which the practitioner understands and predicts the pathological changes of the internal organs by inspecting the patient's vitality, color, appearance, secretions and excretions.
 Any slight changes in appearance in these areas can tell pathological conditions in various parts of the body.
 Observation of the body, therefore is of much help to the practitioner to determine a diagnosis.

-Check out our monthly resources for recipes, herbs, and insight into the world of acupuncture brought to you by Lara.
-You can also get the latest resources straight to your email by signing up to our newsletter.check out our monthly resources
+Check out our seasonal resources for recipes, herbs, and insight into the world of acupuncture brought to you by Lara.
+You can also get the latest resources straight to your email by signing up to our newsletter.check out our seasonal resources